Jenna-P/google-clone/README.md

 ### Description

-Simple HTML/CSS and JS exercise
+Mini projeckt to exercise HTML/CSS and JS
  - can search to enter and click "google-search" button
  - responsive